robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 `frequency domain`.
 In other words it is decomposing signal that varies over time into the frequencies that make it.
 That allows us for example to tune/pick only specific range of frequencies from full spectrum.

-In general it's all about frequencies.
+Wait a minute... we supposed to talk about sound!
+You're right but in general it's all about frequencies.
 It doesn't matter if we talk about radio frequencies (around 3 kHz to 300 GHz) or sound waves frequencies that human hear (20Hz - 20kHz).
 At both cases signal could be digitized by sampling it over time.
 Principle is exactly the same.

 Nowadays sound is very rarely used to transmit data but there are still plenty of other DFT applications.
 Output of Discrete Fourier Transform is often showed on music player window or on radio LCD.
 Apart from nice looking bouncing